The Quiet Green

 Smells of honeysuckle in the air,

-clinging gently to each step
+Clinging gently to each step

 like the day has just begun for me.